mattmc3/fishconf/README.md

 My plugins:

-* [fish-aquarium] - Fish aquarium is a github workspace with all my public published fish plugins
+* [fishingline] - Fishing line is a github workspace with all my publicly published fish plugins

 ## Prompts